chi0405/Breast-Cancer-Prediction/README.md

 <a id="1-about-the-project"></a>
 ## 1. About the Project
 Breast cancer is a prevalent cancer among women worldwide, constituting 25% of all cancer cases.
-This project aims to leverage machine learning techniques, specifically Support Vector Machines (SVMs), to classify breast tumors as malignant (cancerous) or benign (non-cancerous).
-The analysis is based on the Breast Cancer Wisconsin (Diagnostic) Dataset obtained from Kaggle.
+This project aims to leverage machine learning techniques, to classify breast tumors as malignant (cancerous) or benign (non-cancerous).
+The analysis is based on the Breast Cancer Wisconsin (Diagnostic) Dataset obtained.

 <a id="2-dataset-description"></a>
 ## 2. Dataset Description